 Ultimately, the cost of transportation to the warehouse and overseas is covered by generous donations from individuals and congregations.
 Since many quilters and kit-makers put a lot of time, talent and treasures into making the gifts, we suggest others in your congregation honor that hard work by supporting the Quilt & Kit Shipping Fund.
 This can also be a way to engage people who don’t have the time or skills to participate in the making of Quilts and Kits but still want to help!

-Ingatherings are a great resource, but they using them is not mandatory.
+Ingatherings are a great resource but using them is not mandatory.

 We welcome your congregation and group donations however you want to send them.